openppg/x4-controller/README.md

 #### Flash the OpenPPG Code

-1. First make sure the code compiles by hitting the check button in the bottom left "Build"
+1. First make sure the code compiles by hitting the check button in the bottom left "Build".
-2. Connect the controller to your computer by using the micro USB port on the bottom of the controller
+2. Connect the controller to your computer by using the USB port on the bottom of the controller.
-3. Flash the firmware by clicking "Upload" in the bottom left
+3. Flash the firmware by clicking "Upload" in the bottom left.

 ## Bootloader